sebastianmonzel/webfiles-framework-php-doc/_posts/0000-02-50-create-datastore.md

 Following precond
 Datastore has to extend the MAbstractDatastore.

-TODO sample package to download and adapt
+sample datastore is defined in: https://github.com/sebastianmonzel/datastoresample-php